You can make a difference...

 copyright aka: "Sherlock Holmes (Suite)"; The curriculum

-vitae for Polish-born composer Stanislas Syrewicz, says this
+vitae for Polish-born writer Stanislas Syrewicz, says this

 Composers: Ervin M. Drake (ASCAP), and